 - Peek through your windows

 - Take pictures of you in your home (you have a reasonable expectation of privacy at home)

 - Eavesdrop on your private conversations

-- Someone intruded into your private affairs, seclusion, or solitude without your consent or approval
+- Someone intruded into your private affairs, isolation, or solitude without your consent or approval; and

 - A reasonable person would think the intrusion is objectionable